MohamadAlissa/MohamadAlissa.github.io/index.md

 layout: page
 excerpt: "About Me..."
 ---

-A data scientist who teaches machines for a living.
-I love to automate processes and work with non-traditional ideas.
+Data scientist who teaches machines for a living.
+I am passionate about implementing creative solutions for never-before-solved/seen problems.
+I love to automate & optimise processes and work with non-traditional ideas.

 ## Current Interests: